ChrisDuffley/stationPlaylist/readme.md

 ## Unassigned commands

-The following commands are not assigned by default; if you wish to assign it, use Input Gestures dialog to add custom commands.
+The following commands are not assigned by default; if you wish to assign them, use Input Gestures dialog to add custom commands.

 * Switching to SPL Studio window from any program.
 * SPL Controller layer.